google/syzkaller/README.md

  - [Debugging a kernel crash found by syzkaller](http://vegardno.blogspot.de/2016/08/sync-debug.html) (by Quentin Casasnovas)
  - [Linux Plumbers 2016 talk slides](https://docs.google.com/presentation/d/1iAuTvzt_xvDzS2misXwlYko_VDvpvCmDevMOq2rXIcA/edit?usp=sharing)
  - [syzkaller: the next gen kernel fuzzer](https://www.slideshare.net/DmitryVyukov/syzkaller-the-next-gen-kernel-fuzzer) (basics of operations, tutorial on how to run syzkaller and how to extend it to fuzz new drivers)

-## Contributing

-If you want to contribute to the project, you need to [sign Google CLA](https://cla.developers.google.com/) and add yourself to [AUTHORS](AUTHORS)/[CONTRIBUTORS](CONTRIBUTORS) files in the first pull request.
-Extending/improving [system call descriptions](sys/sys.txt) is always a good idea.
-If you want to work on something non-trivial, please briefly describe it on [syzkaller@googlegroups.com](https://groups.google.com/forum/#!forum/syzkaller) mailing list first so that there is agreement on high level approach and no duplication of work between contributors.

 ## Disclaimer